Product Testing

-The non-animal-based and human-relevant methods that can be used to test cosmetics and other products instead of animals.
+The animal-free and human-relevant methods that can be used to test the safety of cosmetics and other products.

 Testing products and product ingredients such as chemicals, drugs, household products, pesticides and cosmetics on animals is time-consuming and expensive, and the results are not accurately applicable to humans.